Hugge05/liveresultat/README.md

 ## API
 All API requests should be made via HTTPS GET reqests, content returned is returned as JSON.
+While there are no limit on how much or how often you can request, try to go easy on the servers if possible.

 ### ``getallcompetitions``
 ``https://pallhed.se/api.php?method=getallcompetitions``